Meet our pain management team

-The American Academy of Pain Medicine suggests that more than 76.2 million people are living with chronic pain.
-That means chronic pain impacts more people than diabetes, coronary heart disease and cancer combined.
+The American Academy of Pain Medicine estimates that more than 76.2 million people are living with chronic pain.
+That means chronic pain impacts more people than diabetes, coronary heart disease, and cancer combined.

 At Claxton-Hepburn Medical Center, we can help.
 We have an entire team devoted to helping people living with chronic pain.